 Golf terrific Phil Mickelson wasn't anywhere near a courthouse in California on Monday when a 57-year-old money launderer was sentenced to a year and a day in jail.
 The name of the three-time Masters winner didn't even show up.

-But for the second time in less than a month, Mickelson s gambling was linked to court proceedings where a suspected gambling partner faced criminal charges.
-As this website reports, Gregory Silveira, who was likewise fined $18,000, had actually pleaded guilty to money laundering for moving $2.75 million in between bank accounts in March 2010 for an unidentified client to promote an unlawful gambling operation.
-Mickelson was the gambler, according to a male who explains himself as a long time buddy of Silveira’s and two other people acquainted with the matter.
+But for the second time in less than a month, Mickelson's gambling was linked to court proceedings where a suspected gambling partner faced criminal charges.
+Gregory Silveira, who was likewise fined $18,000, had actually pleaded guilty to money laundering for moving $2.75 million in between bank accounts in March 2010 for an unidentified client to promote an unlawful gambling operation.
+Mickelson was the gambler, according to a male who explains himself as a long time buddy of Silveira's and two other people acquainted with the matter.

 In a different case three weeks ago, Mickelson consented to repay almost $1 million he earned by trading on a stock suggestion from buddy and gambler William Billy Walters, according to the U.S. Securities and Exchange Commission.
 Walters, who deals with charges of insider trading, has actually pleaded not guilty.
 Mickelson hasn't been implicated of wrongdoing.

-Mickelson’s ties to the 2 guys threaten the image of one of the game’s most popular gamers and forces the PGA Tour-- which is thinking about permitting online gambling establishments to host real-time gambling on its tournaments-- to challenge whether his betting puts the sport at danger.
-The code of conduct tells gamers not to relate to gamblers and others who may show adversely upon the integrity of the game (read the leo vegas review here).
+Mickelson's ties to the 2 guys threaten the image of one of the game's most popular gamers and forces the PGA Tour-- which is thinking about permitting online gambling establishments to host real-time billionaire casino free chips gambling on its tournaments-- to challenge whether his betting puts the sport at danger.
+The code of conduct tells gamers not to relate to gamblers and others who may show adversely upon the integrity of the game.

 Therein lies a problem: Can the trip turn around and court gambling without attracting expert gamblers, or perhaps bad guys, who are drawn to huge bettors like Mickelson?